idin/gmaildr/docs/CACHE_STRUCTURE.md

-# GmailWiz Cache System Documentation
+# GmailDr Cache System Documentation

 ## Overview

-The GmailWiz cache system provides intelligent caching of email data to improve performance and reduce API calls.
+The GmailDr cache system provides intelligent caching of email data to improve performance and reduce API calls.
 The cache stores emails on disk in an organized, indexed structure that supports schema versioning and intelligent merging.

 ## Cache Directory Structure